mtaylor45/worldmonitor/README.md

-# LCARS World Monitor
+LCARS World Monitor

 A self-hosted, always-on situational-awareness dashboard with an LCARS-inspired interface, designed for a dedicated 1280×720 kiosk display and eventually controlled by a local voice assistant.

-LCARS World Monitor is a personal fork of World Monitor⁠￼, extending the upstream dashboard with a dedicated theme architecture, LCARS visual system, kiosk deployment, and a roadmap toward fully local voice interaction.
+LCARS World Monitor is a personal fork of World Monitor, extending the upstream dashboard with a dedicated theme architecture, LCARS visual system, kiosk deployment, and a roadmap toward fully local voice interaction.

 The project is designed around a simple idea: